MOBILE¶

 - Click an incident card to enter the details page for further investigation and collaboration.

-- Switch workspaces and reload Home page data.
+- Switch workspaces and reload Home data.

 Observe¶